MadcowD/ell/docs/src/getting_started.rst

 Comparing Outputs Across Versions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One of the powerful features of ell-studio is the ability to compare outputs of your LMPs across different versions.
+One of the powerful features of ell2a-studio is the ability to compare outputs of your LMPs across different versions.
 This helps you understand how changes in your code affect the language model's responses.

 For example, you can select the two versions of the ``hello`` LMP we created and compare their outputs:

 .. image:: _static/compare.png
-   :alt: ell demonstration
+   :alt: ell2a demonstration
    :class: rounded-image invertible-image
    :width: 100%